panva/jose/docs/jwe/compact/encrypt/classes/CompactEncrypt.md

 ▸ **new CompactEncrypt**(`plaintext`): `CompactEncrypt`

-Creates a Compact JWE encryptor.
+Creates an encryptor for JWE Compact Serialization.

 #### Parameters